FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Increase the maximum number of instances in the MIG and verify that this resolves the issue.
 Ensure that the ticket is annotated with your solution.
 Create a normal work ticket for the application developer with a link to the incident.
 Mark the incident as closed.
 _(Incorrect.
 Google Cloud’s operations suite will close an incident if the alerting condition is no longer being met.)_

--Increase the maximum number of instances in the MIG and verify that this resolves the issue.
+**-Increase the maximum number of instances in the MIG and verify that this resolves the issue.**
+_(Correct!
+This appropriately responds to the issue by increasing the number of instances and doesn't require a “heroic effort” by having the developer or response team resolve the issue in the middle of the night.)_

 9.